mariah-balzan/ToDoListApp/README.md

 ```
 const[textInput, setTextInput] = useState('');
 ```
-2. Create addTodo function.
+2. Create ```addTodo``` method.
 This will allow user inputs from keyboard and once button is pushed, it will populate list
 ```
 const addTodo = () => {